lucas-tucker/Checkers-Engine/README.md

 If at any time the location input is not valid, the TUI will prompt again for a correct move.

+If for any reason one needs to exit the game, inputting ``exit`` will accomplish this.

+Once the game finishes, one can reset the board by inputting
+    b = Board(<size>) # replace size with an integer between 1 and 11

 Canonically, Black (displayed blue because dark terminals are popular) plays first: see
 [American Checkers](https://en.wikipedia.org/wiki/Checkers#No_flying_kings;_men_cannot_capture_backwards).